-- 1 Tap Single under the Mode & Measure. - 2 Double-tap the Smith Chart (
+- 1 Tap Single under the Mode & Measure. - 2 Double-tap the Smith Chart (icor

-You can choose two measurement mode from the Vertical tab if you want to view dual measurements displayed on one screen.
+You can choose two measurement modes from each window in the Horizontal or Vertical tab if you want to view dual measurements displayed on one screen.